 Abstract: Catalogue of Cherokee Indian Normal School

-One bound volume of college catalogs, containing a variety of information, such as academic calendars, program descriptions and requirements, boards of trustees, faculty, class rolls, alumni lists, photographs, etc.
+A scanned copy of the 1921-1922 college catalog and one bound volume of the three college catalogs for 1928-1929, 1936-1937, 1938-1939.
+These catalogs contain a variety of information, containing a variety of information, such as academic calendars, program descriptions and requirements, boards of trustees, faculty, class rolls, alumni lists, photographs, etc.

 The materials available on this web site are for research use only.
 Publication and/or broadcast in any form, whether print or electronic, requires written permission from the Mary Livermore Library.